aleboniz/MarconiBooks5AiTeam4/docs/Architecture_Design_CodingStandards.md

 ### Associated Constructs:
 User Record, Landmark Record, Error Record

-- **User Record –** User Record will consist of only properties describing a user.
+- **User Record ** User Record will consist of only properties describing a user.
 This class will be static, meaning there is only one copy of this class in memory.

-  - **User id –** Numeric type descriptor to identify a user record.
+  - **User id ** Numeric type descriptor to identify a user record.
-  - **User name -** Contains the name of the user, used to access the Marconi Books platform.
+  - **User name ** Contains the name of the user, used to access the Marconi Books platform.
 This will be of type string.

 - **Book Record** – Book Record will consist of only properties describing a Book.

   - **Book id** – Will hold the id of the book, to identify it.
 This property is of type numeric.
   - **Book name** – Will hold the name of the book.
 This property is of type string.
   - **Book class** – Will hold the class of the book.
 This property is of type string.
-  - **Book**  **price** –Will hold the price of the book.
+  - **Book price** –Will hold the price of the book.
 This property is of type numeric_._